RevStackCore/MySQL/README.md

 # Usage

 ## MySQLDbContext
-Inject an instance of MySQLDbContext with the sql server connection string passed in the constructor.
+Inject an instance of MySQLDbContext with the my sql connection string passed in the constructor.
 ```cs
 var dbContext = new MySQLDbContext(connectionString);
 ```